-Many can counterargue that “if pork being potentially unhealthy is the reason for being banned in Islam, then a lot more food should be on the list too.
-It should not affect your relationship with God.”
-While I agree with the first part of the argument, that if pork being potentially unhealthy is the reason for prohibition then other foods would be banned as well.
+It’s true that some may argue that if pork is considered unhealthy and banned in Islam, then there should be other foods on the prohibited list too.
+However, I agree with the first part of the argument that if pork is potentially unhealthy, it raises questions about other foods as well.

 I started my article by stating that Muslims find it sufficient that Allah has forbidden something, and we should follow his rules without needing further explanation.
 However, taking a scientific perspective can assist us in gaining a deeper understanding of why it may have been prohibited.